Manufacturing

 Prove value before automation.

-Run alongside operators for six weeks, benchmark against real production data, then automate only where confidence and operator buy-in are high.
+Run beside operators first, compare against real production events, and automate only where confidence and workflow fit are clear.

 Continuous learning

-Strategy, data, AI, and operations in one team.
+Data, AI, cloud, and operations in one delivery model

-The same delivery model connects use-case strategy, data engineering, ML, computer vision, cloud infrastructure, and managed operations.
+The same team can support use-case strategy, data engineering, ML, computer vision, cloud infrastructure, security, and managed operations.

 manufacturing.